Vision Enhancing LLMs: Empowering Multimodal Knowledge Storage and Sharing in LLMs: Experiments

 \textbf{Impact of visual memory size and data scale}.
-We introduce more image-text pairs from LAION-400M~\cite{schuhmann2021laion} to analyse the impacts of vision memory and data sizes, and the experimental results are shown in Table~\ref{ablation_text}.
+We introduce more image-text pairs from LAION-400M~\citep{schuhmann2021laion} to analyze the impacts of vision memory and data sizes, and the experimental results are shown in Table~\ref{ablation_text}.
 Our experimental results reveal that enlarging the size of the pre-trained image-text data leads to improvements in the MKS2 model's performance across various downstream tasks.
 Additionally, we observe that expanding the visual storage module of the MKS2 model not only enhances performance but also contributes to greater stability in this enhancement, as the size of the image-text data increases.
-To summarize, these findings suggest a twofold strategy for optimizing the MKS2-based LLMs during the supervised fine-tuning phase: increasing the size of the image-text data and selecting a proportionately larger visual storage size.
-This approach is crucial for achieving more consistent and stable performance improvements.
+These findings suggest a twofold strategy for optimizing the MKS2-based LLMs during the SFT phase: increasing the size of the image-text data and selecting a proportionately larger visual storage size.
+It is crucial for achieving consistent and stable performance improvements.

 \textbf{Could text-only instruction data be effective for enhancing multimodal performance while building MLLMs?} As discussed in Table~\ref{results_vqa}, text-only instruction data was found to enhance the performance of pre-trained LLMs on various open multimodal problems, particularly open-ended questions that demand a fusion of textual and visual information.
 However, the introduction of text-only instruction data may lead to a trade-off, as it could potentially diminish the LLMs to answer visual questions involving scene text recognition.
 These findings underscore the importance of striking a careful balance when incorporating additional data modalities into LLMs, with a keen consideration of task requirements and data characteristics.
 Such careful integration ensures that overall model performance is optimized without unintended consequences on its ability to handle diverse multimodal challenges.